OdionAkhes/STUTERN-JAVASCRIPT/readme.md

     PHP
     Ruby,

-7Q.
+7A.
+Differentiate between the JavaScript data types ‘null’ and ‘undefined 7Q.
 Null: It is the intentional absence of the value, which represents the null, empty, or non-existent reference.
 It is one of the primitive values of JavaScript.
  Undefined: It means the value does not exist in the compiler,In JavaScript, when a variable is declared but didn’t assign a value, then it is undefined.